 I have celiac disease, but believe firmly that dietary restrictions do not need to keep people from enjoying traditional foods.

-Despite the blonde hair I am actually Sicilian (Italian), and am a dual citizen of both Italy and the United States.
+Speaking of Italian, I am Sicilian (Italian), and am a dual citizen of both Italy and the United States.

 I love languages.
 I find them to be so beautiful and am always yearning to learn more.

-I have lived and worked in developing countries in Central America, and the Middle East, and am passionate about global health and our worlds food security.
+I have lived and worked in many countries in Central America, and the Middle East, and am deeply passionate about global health and our worlds food security.